WAAAlex1/Agile-hw-dev-project-ComVis/Documentation/readme.md

 Structurally this makes a alot of sense.
 Some digits simply have more in common with others.
 After all our actual algorithm is fairly crude - we are just doing XNOR masking - so overlapping images can cause issues.

+### Timing results
+Each input image processing takes about imgWidth cycles to process since we read one line of each image each cycle.
+At 50MHz and 32x32 images like in MNIST this gives us a processing rate of about 1.5 million images pr second, independent of the number of templates for each symbol.

 ## Acknowledgements